country-flag-icons

 Unicode

-Unicode flag icons are available under the /unicode export.
+Unicode flag icons are available in the /unicode subpackage.

 import getUnicodeFlagIcon from 'country-flag-icons/unicode'